Seeing the Big Picture: A Cinematic Approach to Understanding Cultures in America

 Minorities in motion pictures; Motion pictures -- United States -- History

 Summerfield, Ellen and Lee, Sandra, "Seeing the Big Picture: A Cinematic Approach to Understanding Cultures in America" (2006).
-Linfield Authors.
-Book 14.
+Linfield Authors Book Gallery.
+14.